spring-projects/sts4/atom-extensions/atom-boot-properties/README.md

-# VS Code Language Server for Spring Boot Application Properties
+# Atom package and Language Server for Spring Boot Application Properties

 Atom package and Language Server providing support for working with Spring Boot `application.properties` and `application.yml` files.